searke/searke.github.com/abouttheblog.md

 The font for the blog is Arvo from Google Fonts.

-You can still see my really old <a href="http://searke.blogspot.com/">previous blog</a>.
+You can still see my really old <a href="http://searke.blogspot.com/">blog from when I was a teenager</a>.
 It's kinda embarrasing but I haven't taken it down.
 I also used to have a xanga account as an angsty highschooler.
 But even I don't allow myself to read that.